CARV-ICS-FORTH/frisbee/README.md

 # Why Frisbee ?

-Frisbee is a next generation platform designed to unify chaos testing and benchmarking recovery.
+Frisbee is a next generation platform designed to unify chaos testing and perfomance benchmarking.

 We address the key pain points developers and QA engineers face when testing cloud-native applications in the earlier stages of the software lifecycle.